Community and the art of repair

-Reparations are a fraught political topic.
-But as the Monitor looks at the issue in depth, we look for one key element: building community.

 Reparations is a big word, 11 letters.
-Too long, I was told, to fit in this week’s crossword puzzle.
 But the shorter word it comes from – repair – strikes me as even bigger.

-As a noun, reparations suggests that a decision has been reached about concrete actions to redress past wrongs.
-Some see money and real estate, for example, as suitable reparations for slavery and redlining.

 What restoration is possible centuries later?